Probing four-fermion operators in the triple top production at future hadron colliders: Analysis Strategy

-The expected cross sections including the branching ratios for eight signal scenarios (different $C_i$s) and for the relevant SM backgrounds, before and after the selection criteria, are presented in Table~\ref{tab:Cross-Signal} and Table~\ref{tab:Cross-Back} for the HE-LHC and FCC-hh collidres at the center of mass energy 27 TeV and 100 TeV, respectively.
-The cross sections are reported in the unit of fb.
-We should highlight here that the cross sections in the first rows of the tables are reported after applying the preselection cuts.
+In Table~\ref{tab:Cross-Signal}, these values of $\sigma^i_0$ for eight signal scenarios (different $C_i$s) before and after the selection criteria are presented for the HE-LHC and FCC-hh colliders at the center of mass energy 27 TeV and 100 TeV.
+Moreover, the expected cross sections include the branching ratios for the relevant SM backgrounds are shown in Table~\ref{tab:Cross-Back} which are reported in the unit of fb.
+We should highlight here that the values in the first rows of two tables are reported after applying the preselection cuts.

 It should be mentioned here that, we consider two other potential sources of background categories.
 The first category rises up from mismeasurement of the charge of leptons.
 The same-sign signature can be appeared in processes like $t\bar{t}$ dilepton channel, $tW$ dilepton channel, and Drell-Yan, if the charge of a lepton is mismeasured and they can play the role of the background process.
 The efficiencies for these background processes are completely negligible after applying the secondary cuts, particularly when we require the cuts on the number of jets ($n^{\rm jets} \geq 5$).
 The efficiency of whole background is less than $0.01\%(0.1\%)$ at center of mass energy of $27(100)$ TeV.
 Also, these efficiencies should multiply in the charge mismeasurement probability which is about $3.3 \pm 0.2 \times 10^{-4}$ for electron, whereas this value for muon is tiny~\cite{Chatrchyan:2012fla}.
-As a result, these background's contributions are too small and can be neglected.
+As a result, the contributions from these backgrounds are rather small and safely could be neglected.

 The second category comes from when a jet is misidentified as a lepton.
-Some example of this sort of background process: (i) $W +$ jets events in which $W$ decays leptonically and one of the jets is misidentified as a lepton; (ii) Semi-leptonic $t\bar{t}$ events in which the second leptons originated from misidentification of a jet; and (iii) the t-channel single top production in which top quark decay leptonically and one of the jets fakes the lepton.
+Some example of this sort of background process are: (i) $W +$ jets events in which $W$ decays leptonically and one of the jets is misidentified as a lepton; (ii) Semi-leptonic $t\bar{t}$ events in which the second leptons originated from misidentification of a jet; and (iii) the t-channel single top production in which top quark decay leptonically and one of the jets fakes the lepton.
 We found pretty small efficiencies for these backgrounds after imposing the secondary cuts.
 Hence we neglect the contributions of these two sources of backgrounds in our analysis.